 What is User Adoption?

-First things first, we will start by defining user adoption before moving to the 7 tips that help improving it.
+First things first, we will start by defining user adoption before moving to the 7 tips that help improve it.

-User Adoption, as its name implies, is when software users adopt a product, SaaS solution, or application that help them achieving a specific business goal.
-User Adoption is also defined as the transfer from the use of an old system to a newer, faster, easier and more efficient one, to ensure successful change management, increase productivity and profitability.
+User Adoption, as its name implies, is when software users adopt a product, SaaS solution, or application that helps them achieve a specific business goal.
+User Adoption is also defined as the transfer from the use of an old system to a newer, faster, easier, and more efficient one, to ensure successful change management, and increase productivity and profitability.

 As you begin that long-term journey, though, it can be useful to also think in terms of shorter-term incremental goals that can help drive user adoption.
 Here are some tips for making that happen:

 A communication culture within an organization builds a positive environment.
-The latter is needed the most during the transition phase, because organizational culture is a key factor for the success of user adoption strategy.
+The latter is needed the most during the transition phase because organizational culture is a key factor for the success of the user adoption strategy.
 Employee silence is very dangerous at this level, because employees who cannot communicate openly, are less likely to use any new tools.
-Make sure to encourage open discussions, feedback and participations among employees at all organization levels.
+Make sure to encourage open discussions, feedback, and participation among employees at all organizational levels.